 When considering a study abroad program, requirements like knowledge of the local language must be taken into account.
-Further information is available from the Study Abroad website at http://web.jhu.edu/study_abroad/index.html.

 10.1 Comillas Pontifical University - Madrid

 The Comillas Pontifical University in Madrid, Spain offers an international engineering program in their ICAI School of Engineering.
 The program offers two full-load semesters of engineering courses, along with additional courses in Spanish language, and European and Spanish culture.
 Courses may be taken in English and Spanish.